IsaacCavallaro/IsaacCavallaro_T1A2/readme.md

 # Purpose

-The purpose of this website is to provided information regarding my professional background and illustrate the work I have developed during my time at Coder Academy.
+The purpose of this website is to illustrate the work I have developed during my time at Coder Academy whilst illustraing my background as a professional musician.

 # Target Audience